Skip to content

 April 28, 2018, Woodbine ran the GIII $100,102 Whimsical Stakes for fillies and mares four-years-old and upward.
 A Keeneland graduate won $58,538 in 1st prize money.

-April 28, 2021, Governor A. Beshear extended the enforcement of the federal “Real ID Act” deadline from October 2022 to October 2023.
-Meanwhile, Churchill Downs canceled the Derby Day red carpet for the 2nd consecutive year.
+April 28, 2021, Churchill Downs canceled the Derby Day red carpet for the 2nd consecutive year.
 Also, The Barnstable Brown, Unbridled Eve and Trifecta galas canceled their good times for a 2nd year in a row also.

 On April 28, 2022, the government proposed banning menthol cigarettes but not plastic waste.
-Meanwhile inflation made Treasury Secretary Yellen defend President Biden’s 2021 $1.9 trillion American Rescue Plan, which she championed.
-Hard to believe that giving out three different trillion dollar coronavirus relief packages in two years could cause inflation.
+Meanwhile, inflation made Treasury Secretary Yellen defend President Biden’s 2021 $1.9 trillion American Rescue Plan, which she championed.
+It was the last of six coronavirus relief packages.
+President Trump signed five and Biden one, from March 2020 to March 2021, totaling close to $6 trillion.